ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/apple-auth.md

 This structured message provides a way to send an OAuth2 authentication request to the customer.
 See [Channel capabilities](../#channel-capabilities) to know on which channel you can use this structured message.

 ## Prerequisites
-* Set up OAuth URL and Token URL in "End User Authentication” on your Messages for Business Account.
+* Set up OAuth URL, Token URL and Client Identifier in "End User Authentication” on your Messages for Business Account.

 ## Request Example